Stocks Extend Rally As Bank Panic Eases - UrduPoint

 This would follow a series of aggressive rate hikes carried out by the Fed and other central banks since late 2021 aimed at cooling soaring inflation.

-Before the banking crisis kicked off, expectations were for US borrowing costs to go as high as six percent, but now forecasts are for them to end at around four percent.
+Before the banking sector's woes began, expectations were for US borrowing costs to go as high as six percent, but now forecasts are for them to end at around four percent from a current 4.5-4.75 percent.

-They are currently at 4.5-4.75 percent, and there is much talk about whether the Fed holds fire on the decision or lifts rates by 25 basis points.

-Lower expectations for US rate rises weighed on the dollar, while oil prices firmed after heavy losses in recent sessions as investors fretted that contagion from the banking woes could hurt economic growth.